-Composting is the art of turning food scraps, yard waste and other organic materials into nutrient-rich soil.
+Composting is the art of turning food scraps, yard waste and other organic materials into nutrient-rich soil, also known as "Nutrient Recycling".
 A healthy combination of heat, oxygen, moisture, naturally-occurring micro-organisms and food scraps will create productive soil and can reduce your garbage production by a third.
-The SLRD is in bear country - learn some tips about how to compost safely.

 Please note the following materials are not accepted in the residential food scrap collection:

 - clean wood waste*

 - large amounts of sawdust, wood chips and shavings*